Madhava-Hansen/AptQuirks/README.md

 # Customized User Authentication

-My app has a custom built user authentication system that uses the Ruby BCrypt Gem password hashing to verify a users password without saving the password to database.
+My app has a custom built user authentication system that Utilizes the Ruby BCrypt Gem.
+Passwords are sent to Rails and then put through the BCrypt hashing function for security.
+Each users hashed password is saved in the database for authentication comparison upon logging in.

 ## Back end
-I developed the apps backend using Ruby on Rails with postgreSQL to store the data.
-The back end structure is RESTful.
+The back end is handle with Ruby on Rails.
+The MVC structure allows me to route requests to the appropriate controllers, check validations on the model level and passes SQL queries to postgreSQL.
+Rails receives data back from posgres and converts it to JSON, using jBuilder, before passing it back to the front end.

 ## Front end

-The front end is handled using React/Redux.
-As the user interacts with the app, I use React to update it's virtual DOM which then allows updates to the browsers DOM to only make changes that are necessary.
-This makes for very fast re-rendering and a smooth user experience.
-I use Redux to keep track of and update the state of the app.
-As the back end passes JSON objects to the front end, Redux accepts the new data and makes updates where necessary.
+The front end is handled using React.js and Redux.
+My app interacts with rails by sending Ajax requests and receiving JSON objects back.
+Redux holds all the data as objects in its Store and passes the data down to the appropriate components so they can correctly render information back to the user.

 ## Libraries